 continuous.
 When you request a feature value at time

 Vertex AI Feature Store (Legacy) returns the latest stored value at or before

 t.
 For example, if the Vertex AI Feature Store (Legacy) stores the

 110, the location at time

 Feature ingestion is the process of importing feature values computed by your feature engineering jobs into a featurestore.
 Before you can ingest data, the corresponding entity type and features must be defined in the featurestore.
-Feature Store offers batch ingestion so that you can do a bulk ingestion of values into a featurestore.
-For example, your computed source data might live in locations such as BigQuery or Cloud Storage.
-You can then ingest data from those sources into a featurestore so that feature values can be served in a uniform format from the central featurestore.
+Vertex AI Feature Store (Legacy) offers batch and streaming ingestion, letting you add feature values in bulk or in real time.

 When you retrieve values from a featurestore, the service returns an entity view that contains the feature values that you requested.
-You can think of an entity view as a projection of the features and values that Feature Store returns from an online or batch serving request:
+You can think of an entity view as a projection of the features and values that Vertex AI Feature Store (Legacy) returns from an online or batch serving request:

 - For online serving requests, you can get all or a subset of features for a particular entity type.

 - For batch serving requests, you can get all or a subset of features for one or more entity types.
-For example, if features are distributed across multiple entity types, you can retrieve them together in a single request that you can feed to a machine learning or batch prediction request.
+For example, if features are distributed across multiple entity types, you can retrieve them together in a single request, which joins those features together.
+You can then use the results to feed to a machine learning or batch prediction request.

 Vertex AI Feature Store (Legacy) lets you export data from your featurestores so that you can backup and archive feature values.
 You can choose to export the latest feature values (snapshot) or a range of values (full export).
 For more information, see Export feature values.